vincelee888/qmk_firmware/keyboards/sofle/keymaps/helltm_workman/readme.md

 - Modes for Workman and Games support.
 Games swaps enter and space to play FPS games and adds directional arrows.
 - Modified Workman layout.
-- The OLED on master half shows selected OS, Layer and caps lock state.
+- The OLED on master half shows selected OS and Layer state.
 - The secondary display shows a logo and the wpm counter.
 - Left encoder controls arrow left/right.
 Right encoder arrow up/down.
 - Holding shift changes the encoders to next/previous and volup/voldown respectively.